FlowFuse/website/src/blog/2023/09/flow-viewer.md

 ## Sharing & Embedding Flows

-Any flow now has a `Share Flow` option in the `Actions` section on the right side of the flows page.
+Any flow on [flows.nodered.org](https://flows.nodered.org) now has a `Share Flow` option in the `Actions` section on the right side of the flows page.
 Clicking this will provide you with an iframe like:

 ```html
 <iframe width="100%" height="100%"